 Committee Member 2010- Present

 Dean is WA Wildlife's Manager, acting Hospital Manager and holds a Graduate Diploma in Strategic Leadership.
 Dean began volunteering for WA Wildlife back in 2008 and has been employed since 2012.
 He was the Centre's Animal Care Coordinator (volunteer role) from 2010 to 2017 and has more than 20 years experience caring for birds.
-He has conducted numerous wildlife rehabilitation workshops on behalf of the Department of Biodiversity, Conservation and Attractions (DBCA) Wildlife Rehabilitation Consultation Group and presents courses in Wildlife Rehabilitation on behalf of the DBCA.
-He was responsible for establishing Western Australia's first wildlife veterinary hospital (at Native ARC), sits on several environmental and educational advisory committees and is dedicated to wildlife conservation and climate awareness.
-Dean is a 'Climate Reality leader' after participtating in the 2019 Climate Reality Leadership Corps training in Brisbane and served as a Mentor for new trainees in the 2020 Training.
-As well as his extensive experience in animal care and wildlife rehabilitation, Dean was previously involved at an Executive level with other wildlife organisations including Western Australian Seabird Rescue and the Western Australian Wildlife Rehabilitation Council.
+He has conducted numerous wildlife rehabilitation workshops on behalf of the Department of Biodiversity, Conservation and Attractions (DBCA) since 2015.
+He was responsible for establishing Western Australia's first wildlife veterinary hospital (at WA Wildlife), sits on several advisory committees and is dedicated to wildlife conservation and climate awareness.
+Dean is a 'Climate Reality Leader' after participating in the 2019 Climate Reality Leadership Corps training in Brisbane and served as a Mentor for new trainees in the 2020 Training.
+As well as his extensive experience in wildlife rehabilitation, Dean was previously involved at an Executive level with other wildlife organisations including Western Australian Seabird Rescue and the Western Australian Wildlife Rehabilitation Council (current).

 Committee Member 2010 - Present